lightelligence-io/docs/content/en/applications/troubleshooting-application-management.md

 So even if your user has the `owner` role, with a custom application the access is restricted to permissions assigned to the `writer` role.

-If you need to develop custom applications that use endpoints related to user management, contact our OLT support under <contact@lightelligence.io>. <!-- todo 10-->
+If you need to develop custom applications that use endpoints related to user management, contact our OLT support under <contact@lightelligence.io>.
+{{% todo %}}@tbd: add new feature when available:
+	new feature application permissions (has nothing to do with custom roles) to be implemented in 2019 Q3 will allow the customer to add permissions when ceating an app, i.e. allow internal user management (tenant_user_management:read) in app:
+	Apps can set a list of permissions the user has to accept when they install the app: „This app needs access to your user data“    {{% /todo %}}

 ---